Jungle Scout raises $110M, acquires Downstream Impact to help 3rd parties sell on marketplaces like Amazon – TechCrunch

 There has been a rapid proliferation of roll-up companies armed with wallets full of money to consolidate promising smaller merchants that sell on Amazon and other marketplaces, the idea being to create economies of scale to help them sell more effectively and grow.
 Today, a company that is somewhat doing the opposite — building tools to help Amazon sellers work better on their own — is announcing significant funding to keep growing its business.

-Jungle Scout, an Austin-based company that builds tools covering services like search and market analytics, inventory management, and sales intelligence for companies selling on Amazon, has raised $110 million in equity that it is using in part to make an acquisition — Downstream Impact, a specialist in Amazon advertising founded by two ex-Amazon execs who did early work on Amazon’s in-house advertising efforts — and in part to continue growing its business.
+Jungle Scout, an Austin-based company that builds tools covering services like search and market analytics, inventory management and sales intelligence for companies selling on Amazon, has raised $110 million in equity that it is using in part to make an acquisition — Downstream Impact, a specialist in Amazon advertising founded by two ex-Amazon execs who did early work on Amazon’s in-house advertising efforts — and in part to continue growing its business.

-You may not know the name but Jungle Scout it is quietly huge.
+You may not know the name, but Jungle Scout is quietly huge.
 It says that its tools impact some $8 billion in Amazon revenue with around 500,000 brands and entrepreneurs already using it.
-Its data engine ingests search, purchasing, and other information for some 500 million Amazon products, which it then turns into data to help customers sell on Amazon better.
+Its data engine ingests search, purchasing and other information for some 500 million Amazon products, which it then turns into data to help customers sell on Amazon better.

 Jungle Scout began life in 2015 focusing primarily on providing optimizing search tools for sellers solely on Amazon — if you didn’t guess that already by the “Jungle” and “Scout” in its name.
 Tools for improving business on Amazon still make up the bulk of its business, with its functionality covering not just Amazon.com but nine other regional Amazons.
 But now, the startup is slowly starting to expand its services beyond that.
-That could include Google Shopping, Facebook’s many social platforms, and more — whichever marketplace platforms consumers happen to be using.
+That could include Google Shopping, Facebook’s many social platforms and more — whichever marketplace platforms consumers happen to be using.

-“We are starting with Walmart.com, which will be live in near future,” CEO Greg Mercer said in an interview, “and the vision is to expand beyond that.
+“We are starting with Walmart.com, which will be live in the near future,” CEO Greg Mercer said in an interview, “and the vision is to expand beyond that.
 We’re bullish on the future of Amazon, but if we think beyond that, my prediction would be that besides those platforms where people primarily go to purchase things, there are places where consumers spend their time — such as Google or social channels like Instagram — that could be other areas where we could provide tools to sell through.”

 The startup is also building out its business on the ground in China, he said.
 The country represents one of the fastest growing source countries not just for goods, but merchants, too.